How to Remove Packages From Ubuntu via Command-Line

 Remove Dependencies From Ubuntu

 After removing a package, consider eliminating unneeded dependencies as well.
-Execute the apt autoremove command for this purpose.
+To do this, execute the apt autoremove command.
 For instance, run the following command to remove all unnecessary dependencies.

 sudo apt autoremove